Wondering how to set up your oil painting palette? Then you're in the right place!

 Click to enlarge the Old Holland oil paint color chart.

-Your palate should be very colorful.
+Your palette should be very colorful.
 We're looking for very, very colorful pigments.
 We don't want colors that are more neutral because if we need something that's a high color key (something really rich and colorful) you can't create a rich dynamic red from a dull red.
 You need to start rich and if you want to downgrade, neutralizing it, you mix other things into it and take the edge off.